WAKAW DEEP WOODS RV CAMPGROUND RULES AND REGULATIONS

 12).
 Each Recreational Vehicle is required to be connected to the sewage/waste water storage tank with an industry accepted hose or pipe that is properly sealed at the tank inlet.
 Any discharge onto the ground is prohibited.*

 13).
 Two storage accessory buildings are allowed per site and are not to exceed 9.30 sq. m (100 sq. ft.).
+Accessory buildings must be 1.5 meters from the side boundary of the site.
 Electrical wiring must be to code and requires an Electrical Permit.* Exteriors are to be painted or have siding.
 Roofs are to have metal, wood, plastic or asphalt shingles.
 Roof peaks are not to exceed 3.65 m (12 ft).*Plans must be submitted to campground administration for approval prior to beginning construction or moving sheds on to your sites.
 A permit will be required from the RM of Hoo-Doo

 14).
 Tarp covers are not allowed for long term storage of any materials.*

 15).The campground floor has much decayed roots, trees, etc. Due to the danger of subsurface fire, fire pits must have an insulating base of 15 cm ( 6 in ) of gravel, concrete or brick.